The Crypto Crash of 2022: Will Crypto Recover?

 There are several theories.
 Let’s break them down:

-It reflects the decline in the wider financial markets
+1. It reflected the decline in the wider financial markets

 As crypto markets ballooned over recent years they have become intrinsically tied with the broader financial markets.
 As reported by outlets such as the BBC, the crypto market is following in the footsteps of major stocks such as the DOW and the S&P 500 in the US, which in May 2022 recorded their longest weekly losing streak since the 2008 financial crisis, sinking for six consecutive weeks.